 - Offer structured play: For many children with ASD, free play and unstructured interaction are much harder to navigate socially than games, classes, or other structured interactions.
 Offering a structure for socialization to happen within can help children with ASD begin to socialize.

 - Know when to step in: Keep an eye on new social interactions, especially now when your child is so young.
 By keeping an eye out, you can step in to talk through misunderstandings you might see come up, and if you see something happen that often triggers a meltdown for your child, you can head it off at the pass.
-If your child communicates in a way that other children may not recognize, it’s also okay to point out the ways he may be trying to connect.
+If your child communicates in a way that other children may not recognize, it’s also okay to point out the ways they may be trying to connect.
 This is especially true for relatives or family friends who your child will see often.
 If Baby is going to be seeing your old roommate’s seven-year-old at every barbecue for the rest of the summer, teaching that seven-year-old what some of your child’s main ways of communicating non-verbally are can help them start to understand each other better.

 - Set the script: Knowing what to expect can help children with ASD feel confident in new social situations.
-You can talk to him about the people he is likely to meet, what they might say to him, and what he might say back.
-Practicing a few different scripts with him can help him know how to respond, which can cut down on anxiety in new or overwhelming situations.
+You can talk to them about the people they are likely to meet, what they might say to them, and what they might say back.
+Practicing a few different scripts with them can help them know how to respond, which can cut down on anxiety in new or overwhelming situations.

 - Offer the chance for socializing with other children with ASD: Having the chance to interact with other children who have some of the same characteristics as them can be a great way for young children with ASD to make friends, and to find points of connection that might not come up if you don’t make a point to reach out.
 You can connect with the parents of other children with ASD through parent groups or advocacy groups in person or online.